jmatz1995/starlight-legacy-privacy-policy/README.md

-# Privacy Policy v1.0 for the Starlight Legacy iOS app
+# Privacy Policy v1.0 for the Starlight Legacy app for iOS and Android
-The Starlight Legacy app for iOS does not collect any user data of any kind.
+The Starlight Legacy app for iOS and Android does not collect any user data of any kind, and does not use the internet at all.